victoria-riley-barnett/koreader-tailscale/README.md

 ## Prerequisites
 1. **Tailscale Account**: Sign up at [tailscale.com](https://tailscale.com).
 2. **Auth Key**: Create a reusable auth key at [Tailscale Admin Console](https://login.tailscale.com/admin/settings/keys).
-3. **Jailbroken Kindle**: With KOReader installed.
-Tested on PW6 and PW5.
+3. **Ereader with file and/or ssh access**: With KOReader installed.
+Tested on Kindle PW6 and PW5, but it might work as far as the armv7 binaries do.

 ## Installation